Evidence & Research

 NICE guidance and child and adolescent psychotherapy

-Child and adolescent psychotherapy is recommended in clinical guidance by the National Institute of Health and Clinical Excellence (NICE) on depression in children and young people (September 2005).
+Child and adolescent psychotherapy is a recommended treatment for depression in children and young people according to clinical guidance by the National Institute of Health and Clinical Excellence (NICE, September 2005).
 The profession was represented on the expert group developing NICE guidance on looked after children and young people, which was published in October 2010 and is represented on the group developing NICE guidance on the longer-term management of self-harm.
 The ACP regularly contributes to the development of NICE clinical guidance.
 For a full list of our submissions visit Policy Archive in our Media Centre.

 Research evidence for the effectiveness of child psychotherapy